mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Wednesday, 22 October 2025

-- The average temperature today is 12.67˚C,
+- The average temperature today is 12.07˚C,
-- With highs of 13.17˚C and lows of 12.51˚C,
+- With highs of 12.77˚C and lows of 11.4˚C,
-- It may feel like 11.82˚C with scattered clouds
+- It may feel like 11.29˚C with few clouds
-- The wind speed is 2.06m/s and visibility is 10000m
+- The wind speed is 1.54m/s and visibility is 10000m
-- The pressure is 993hPa and humidity is 70%
+- The pressure is 992hPa and humidity is 75%
 - The sun will rise at 06:45 and set at 17:00

 <!-- weather_marker ends -->